 Alvin Lu lives in San Francisco.
-He is the author of the novels Daydreamers, from Fiction Collective 2, and The Hell Screens.
+He is the author of the novels Daydreamers and The Hell Screens.

-He is an MFA recipient from Brown University and winner of the John Williams Prize for Prose.
-Recently he was guest Prose Editor at the literary magazine Your Impossible Voice.
-Other writings have appeared in 3:AM Magazine, The Dodge, Denver Quarterly, Firmament, new_sinews, Rain Taxi, ZYZZYVA, and the Akashic Books anthology San Francisco Noir.
+He is an MFA recipient from Brown University, winner of the John Williams Prize for Prose, and judge for the 2026 Ronald Sukenick Innovative Fiction Prize.
+Recently he was guest Prose Editor of the literary magazine Your Impossible Voice.
+Other writings have appeared in 3:AM Magazine, Denver Quarterly, The Dodge, Evergreen Review, Firmament, minor literature[s], new_sinews, Rain Taxi, ZYZZYVA, and the Akashic Books anthology San Francisco Noir.

 +